1916 PGA Championship: First round

 Two of the 32 qualifiers did not attend: Fred Clarkson from Kansas City and Mike Shearman from Sioux City.
 Their opponents received a bye to the second round.
-One of the surprises was the 6&5 victory of George McLean over Tom McNamara, runner-up in the 1915 U.S. Open.
+One of the surprises was the 6 and 5 victory of George McLean over Tom McNamara, runner-up in the 1915 U.S. Open.
 Wilfrid Reid lost by 1 hole to J. J. O'Brien, the only match that went to the final hole.

 Second round

 The biggest surprise of the round was the defeat of Mike Brady by Willie Macfarlane.
 Macfarlane led by one hole after the first round but the match was level after 27 holes.
-Brady took the lead at the 10th hole but Macfarlane then had five threes in the next six holes and won the match 3&2.
+Brady took the lead at the 10th hole but Macfarlane then had five threes in the next six holes and won the match 3 and 2.

-In the lower half of the draw, Bob MacDonald led Walter Hagen by two holes after the morning round but Hagen played better in the afternoon and won 3&2.
-Jock Hutchison had a comfortable 11&9 win against William Brown.
+In the lower half of the draw, Bob MacDonald led Walter Hagen by two holes after the morning round but Hagen played better in the afternoon and won 3 and 2.
+Jock Hutchison had a comfortable 11 and 9 win against William Brown.

 Quarter-final

-Jim Barnes beat Tom Kerrigan, the local professional, 3&1.
+Jim Barnes beat Tom Kerrigan, the local professional, 3 and 1.
 The match was level at lunchtime but Barnes then won the 2nd and 5th and was 2 up after 9 holes in the afternoon.
 Kerrigan won the 11th but Barnes won the next to lead by 2 again.
 Barnes won the match with a birdie 3 at the 17th hole.
-Willie Macfarlane beat Jack Dowling 2&1.
+Willie Macfarlane beat Jack Dowling 2 and 1.
 Macfarlane led by 3 holes in the morning but Dowling had levelled the match by the 10th hole of the afternoon round.
 Macfarlane won the 13th with a birdie 2 and the 16th with a 3, winning the match by halving the 17th.

-Walter Hagen beat J. J. O'Brien 10&9.
+Walter Hagen beat J. J. O'Brien 10 and 9.
 Hagen took an early 2 hole lead but O'Brien levelled the match at the 7th.
 Hagen then won 9 of the next 11 holes to be 9 up after the morning round.
-In the last match Jock Hutchison beat Cyril Walker 4&3.
+In the last match Jock Hutchison beat Cyril Walker 4 and 3.
 Hutchison was 2 up after the first round and was dormie 5 after 13 holes of the afternoon.
 Walker won the 14th but a half at the 15th gave the match of Hutchison.